zhivkopetrov/robotics_v1/README.md

 # robotics_v1

 ## An educational C++20 Robot Operating System 2 (ROS2) Humble Hawksbill workspace
-*You're reading the documentation for an older, but still supported, version of ROS 2 - Humble Hawksbill, available under the [foxy](https://github.com/zhivkopetrov/robotics_v1/tree/humble) branch.
+*You're reading the documentation for an older, but still supported, version of ROS 2 - Humble Hawksbill, available under the [humble](https://github.com/zhivkopetrov/robotics_v1/tree/humble) branch.
-An older, but End-of-Life ROS2 version - Foxy Fitzroy is still supported by this repo, available under the [foxy](https://github.com/zhivkopetrov/robotics_v1/tree/foxy) branch.*
+An older, but End-of-Life ROS2 version - Foxy Fitzroy is still supported by this repo, available under the [foxy](https://github.com/zhivkopetrov/robotics_v1/tree/foxy) branch.
-For information on the latest version, please look at the [master](https://github.com/zhivkopetrov/robotics_v1/tree/master) branch.
+For information on the latest version, please look at the [master](https://github.com/zhivkopetrov/robotics_v1/tree/master) branch.*

 This is the official repository for the Robotics Accelerator course, created by me and powered by Ocado Technology.
   - More on the training - [Robotics Accelerator page](https://pages.beamery.eu/ocadogroup/page/ot-sofia-roboticscourse2022) / [Official Video](https://www.youtube.com/watch?v=wgNpRyYdaUs)